 You can read our inspection reports from regulatory bodies, on our clinic pages, for: Abbeycare Scotland, and Abbeycare Gloucester.

 Abbeycare admissions team can advise on options that suit your needs.

-Detox is available, with comfort and safety, with the help of our medical team.
+Detox is possible, safely and comfortably, with the help of our medical team.

-The Abbeycare clinic team are ready to help you co-ordinate everything.
+Our clinical team are ready to help you start the journey.

-To ask a question, or to arrange admission, ring our team now on 01603 513 091.
+To get your questions answered, or to get started in recovery, our team can help, on 01603 513 091.